jsloop42/dreamlisp/README.md

 #### flatten/1

-Takes any nested collection and returns a lazy sequence which when realised return its contents as a single collection.
+Takes any nested collection and returns a lazy sequence which when realized return its contents as a single collection.

 ```
 λ user> (doall (flatten [[1] [2 [3]] [[[4]]] [5]]))